Last updated 01/04/2021

 3. All those 75 years of age and over.

-4. All those 70 years of age and over and ‘clinically extremely vulnerable’ individuals.
+4. All those 70 years of age and over and ‘clinically extremely vulnerable’ individuals (including some people with lupus).

 5. All those 65 years of age and over.

-6. All those aged 16 to 64 years with health conditions putting them at higher risk of serious disease/mortality.
+6. All those aged 16 to 64 years with health conditions putting them at higher risk of serious disease/mortality (including lupus and main carers for someone with lupus, and those living with someone taking immunosuppressive medications).

 7. All those 60 years of age and over.